 Jiu-Jitsu, since it’s samurai days, was based around throws, joint locks and strangles.
 Only when BJJ entered the scene did the submission aspect of the art develop immensely. namely, BJJ is unrivaled in the department of ground fighting.
 Countless positions, transitions, and pins have been developed to the tiniest detail.
 Moreover, joint locks and strangles were perfected so far that they became unstoppable by any other art.
 There’s no greater witness to this than the early UFCs.

 This specialization of BJJ towards the ground took away from the arts prowess in the standing departments.
 BJJ is notoriously poor in original options for throws and takedowns.
 So much so, that they borrow most of their best stuff from other grappling martial arts.
-Also, rulesets have crippled the art in terms of submission opportunities.
+Also, rulesets have crippled art in terms of submission opportunities.
 BJJ remains focused on upper body submissions resulting in an imbalanced art.

-Judo is the primary child of original Japanese Jiu-Jitsu.
+Judo is the primary child of the original Japanese Jiu-Jitsu.
 Dr. Jigoro Kano perfected the art in the 1880’s.
 Kano brought the concept of free-sparring to the practice of techniques, resulting in modern Judo.
 Such is the popularity of the art, that it is still a staple of military and police training in Japan.

 As a grappling martial art, Judo’s focus is on the feet.
 In stark contrast to BJJ, Judo specializes in throws and certain pins, with a submission or two sprinkled along.
 The art is based heavily on upper body manipulation via grips on the sleeves and/or collar of the traditional Gi.
 Judo’s use of throw is very elaborate in every department, from gripping, through angles to brutally explosive finishes.